Please see below for a sample agenda. We will finalize the actual 2023 agenda soon.

 10:30 AM

-Drilling and Blasting as part of the crushed stone production process traditionally targets taking the rock in the bench apart and avoiding any of the undesirable consequences in the doing of it.
-Advanced technologies combined with improved design and disciplines now offer significant opportunity for drilling and blasting to improve productivity at the primary crusher and influence waste minimization at both pit and plant.
-This “chemical crushing” approach to drilling and blasting represents the largest process lever or fulcrum point for stone producers to lower total cost of production, avoid costly problems and facilitate productivity.
-This course will present the "chemical crushing" concept and provide the participants with an overview of drilling and blasting as well as their important relation to it.
-The key inter-related and mutually dependent design factors of drill and blast and how they contribute to the success of the rock production stream are addressed.
+Drilling and blasting as part of the crushed stone production process traditionally targets taking the rock in the bench apart and avoiding any of the undesirable consequences in doing so.
+Advanced technologies, combined with improved design and disciplines, now offer significant opportunity for drilling and blasting to improve productivity at the primary crusher and influence waste minimization at both pit and plant.
+This “chemical crushing” approach to drilling and blasting represents the largest process lever or fulcrum point for stone producers to lower total cost of production, avoid costly problems, and facilitate productivity.
+This course will present the chemical crushing concept and provide participants with an overview of drilling and blasting as well as their important relation to it.
+The key inter-related and mutually dependent design factors of drill and blast and how they contribute to the success of the rock production stream will also be addressed.

-The rock crush, shape and size process begins with the “chemical crushing” that occurs during the blast.
-While most people recognize that they have some influence on the muckpile fragmentation, it is common to underestimate how much control of the fragmentation in the muckpile they actually can have and the real extent of the process benefits downstream from drill and blast.
+The rock crush, shape, and size process begin with the chemical crushing that occurs during the blast.
+While most people recognize that they have some influence on the muckpile fragmentation, it is common to underestimate how much control they actually can have and the real extent of the process benefits downstream from drill and blast.
 This course discusses the purpose of drilling and blasting in producing crushed stone along with the relative cost of drilling and blasting versus other quarry process activities.
 It describes the factors affecting fragmentation and the cost/production opportunities offered with optimized fragmentation.

 12:00 PM